algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 This feature is only available in Enterprise installations of Algorithmia.
 {: .notice-enterprise}

 This guide will walk you through setting up Algorithmia Event Flows using an [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) message broker.
-Once configured, you can create event-driven workflows in which your algorithms subscribe to the SQS queue, consuming its messages as algorithm input.
+Once configured, you can create event-driven workflows in which your algorithms subscribe to an SQS queue and are automatically invoked with the contents of messages published to the queue.

 ## How messages are read from SQS